DanishSiraj/mongoose-graphql-server/README.md

 Find example to implement here at [examples repository](https://github.com/DanishSiraj/mongoose-graphql-examples)

 ## Issues
+- At the moment populations are supported only on virtual fields and not on model field refs.
-- Supports sort,filter and populations only on indexed fields at the moment
+- Supports sort,filter and populations only on indexed fields at the moment.
 - Populating key needs to be present for deep nested populations

 ## ToDo